jmtsuji/Ca-Chlorohelix-allophototropha-RCI/lake_survey_analysis/README.md

 **NOTE: for each code section provided below, the code ought to be run from within this `lake_survey` directory.**

+This README describes how lake metagenome/metatranscriptome survey data were analyzed, including generation of figures and supplementary data files.

 ## Data download
 You can download the metagenome data using the provided TSV file by running the following code in Bash in your working folder: